-The best way to go about dealing with Bureau of Medical Economics is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Bureau of Medical Economics for millions of clients nationwide.
+The best way to deal with Bureau of Medical Economics is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Bureau of Medical Economics for millions of clients nationwide.

 Will Bureau of Medical Economics sue me or garnish my wages?

 It’s possible that a collection agency will sue you, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the Bureau of Medical Economics debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with BME again.